apache/airflow/docs/apache-airflow/installation/setting-up-the-database.rst

 default SQLite option.
 If you don't want to use SQLite, then take a look at :doc:`/howto/set-up-database` to setup a different database.

-Usually, you need to run ``airflow db upgrade`` in order to create the database schema that Airflow can use.
+Usually, you need to run ``airflow db init`` in order to create the database schema that Airflow can use.

 Similarly, upgrading Airflow usually requires an extra step of upgrading the database.
 This is done with ``airflow db upgrade`` CLI command.
 You should make sure that Airflow components are